openmaptiles/openmaptiles-tools/README.md

 Use `make test` to run all of the tests locally.
 The Makefile will build a docker image with all the code, run all tests, and compare the build result with the files in the [testdata/expected](./testdata/expected) dir.

+Run `make rebuild-expected` after you modify the output produced by the generation scripts.
+This will re-create the expected test results to match the actual ones, and make sure the changes are what you want.

 ## Data Concepts

 You define a self contained **Layer** together with SQL files and layer and data source definitions (like an imposm3 mapping file) that you can then reference in a **Tileset** where you mix and match with other layers.